 The sky in Act 3 also looks different because all of its effects were removed in the ports.
 The Dreamcast version has a sky with moving clouds, which looks quite impressive in the scene where Sonic descends to the lower segment of the level.
 The Gamecube version doesn’t have moving clouds and you can only see the background.
 Both Gamecube and PC versions have skybox scale and draw distance issues that make the sky look broken.
 You can also see the metal struts have lost their transparency in SADX:

 Here’s a video of this effect in motion.
-Notice how unnatural and broken the sky looks on the Gamecube.
 The visible cutoff is caused by reduced skybox draw distance in the ports.

 The glass walls inside cargo holds in Act 3 are supposed to be transparent, but the Dreamcast version is the only one that renders them correctly.
-The SADX level disables transparency for this texture, which makes it look strange:
+SADX makes them opaque, which looks strange:

 An overview of Knuckles’ level shows the broken skybox again and a strange looking green fog that doesn’t fit the theme of the level too well.
 This is also likely the only area in the game where the PC version’s unnecessary processing of material colors fixes a problem – the bottom of the lever is no longer white:

 Sky Deck doesn’t have too many downgrades from SA1 in terms of quantity, but quality-wise those downgrades are certainly some of the worst in the entire game – with lack of lighting, missing cloud movement and a broken skybox in Act 3.
-This level can be fixed (for the most part) with Dreamcast Conversion, where I restored cloud movement and implemented various effects, such as additive blending for skybox transitions.
-The Lantern Engine mod restores the vibrant palette lighting, and the Sound Overhaul 2 mod adds back missing announcements in Act 2.
+This level can be fixed with Dreamcast Conversion, where cloud movement is restored and various effects, such as additive blending for skybox transitions, are reimplemented.
+The Lantern Engine mod restores the vibrant palette lighting, and the Sound Overhaul mod adds back missing announcements in Act 2.
 To learn more how to install the mods, head over to the “Fixing the PC version of SADX” section.